-Using BSI funds, we:

-- Funded presentation-related costs for The Opportunity Project (TOP), ECC's embedded counseling program in English/Math basic skills courses, as well as additional hours for counselor/instructor collaboration. - Funded reassigned time for the Math BSI Coordinator. - Paid for a copier utilized by math basic skills instructors. - Paid for food at professional development events funded by our BSSOT grant. - Contributed to Supplemental Instruction, the Summer Math Academy, and Institutional Research, as well as to some conference attendance.
+The successful Using BSI funds, we: progression rate of Funded presentation-related costs for The students from Opportunity Project (TOP), ECC's Arithmetic (4 levels embedded counseling program in below transfer) to English/Math basic skills courses, as well Elementary Algebra (2 as additional hours for levels below transfer) counselor/instructor collaboration. will increase by 5% by Funded reassigned time for the Math BSI 2016-2017 over the Coordinator.
+2011-2012 rate.
+Paid for a copier utilized by math basic skills instructors.
+Paid for food at professional development events funded by our BSSOT grant.
+Contributed to Supplemental Instruction, the Summer Math Academy, and Institutional Research, as well as to some conference attendance.
+As a result of these efforts, in combination with other efforts throughout the school, BSI met this goal.
+Among students placed into Arithmetic, the four-year rate of progression into Elementary Algebra was 38.8% in 2016- 2017, compared to 33.8% in 2010-2011, an increase of 5%.
+It's also significant that for these same cohorts, successful completion of transfer-level Math within four years increased from 5% to 7%.